jwnpoh/go-home-early/README.md

+*Go Home Early is currently in a hacky-anything-that-works status.
+The app only kinda works and is likely to be buggy.*

 # What
 Go Home Early is a utility to help subject coordinators (especially those coordinating subjects with large cohorts and numerous classes/tutors) go home early.